argoproj-archive/argo-site/docs/user_guide/catalog/deploycatalogapp.md

 8. (Optional) Depending on the workflow, you may be asked to perform a step to complete the workflow (such as an email approval)

-    When a job successfully completes, the Workflow screen displays a green circle for the last container that was run:
+When a job successfully completes, the Workflow screen displays a green circle for the last container that was run.

-    The Argo also notifies you that the Job was successful:

 ## Customizing the Workflows